SKY-AK05/Annotation_check/bottleneck.md

 #### Issue 2.1: UI Freezing During Heavy Computation
 *   **Severity:** High
 *   **Problem:** All file parsing (including unzipping archives) and the entire evaluation loop (`evaluateAnnotations`) run on the main browser thread.
 For large datasets or many student files, this will block the UI, making the application unresponsive and appear frozen.
+*   **User Impact:** When a user uploads a large file, the application will completely freeze.
+The user will be unable to click buttons or even see a loading animation, leading them to believe the application has crashed.
+This creates a frustrating and untrustworthy experience.
 *   **Solution:** Offload all heavy processing to a **Web Worker**.
 The UI thread should only be responsible for sending data to the worker and receiving the final results.
     1. Create a new file `src/lib/worker.ts`.
     2. Move file parsing, unzipping (`JSZip`), and the `evaluateAnnotations` function calls into this worker.